 Each MEST Graduate Assistantship is a 9-month, 50% appointed position and offers a stipend of $12,600 for students at the Master’s level, or $13,500 at the Doctoral level.
 Stipends will be dispersed in 8 monthly installments from September to the following April; half-installments will be received during the months of August and May.
 The King Fahd Center will not cover fees, taxes, or any other expenses, including University of Arkansas student fees.
 Additionally, the cost of a maximum of 15 graduate credit hours per semester (Fall and Spring) may be waived.
 Undergraduate credit hours (for example, introductory language studies courses) may also be waived with approval.

 Language study is a key component of Middle East Studies.
 Graduate Assistants funded by the King Fahd Center are expected to pursue fluency in Arabic (or another language related to their research agenda as approved by their advisor) commensurate with their course of study and to show sustained progress.
 Native speakers will be exempt from this requirement, but must satisfy appropriate foreign language requirements as stipulated by their academic department.

 The Graduate School defines a 50% assignment as the equivalent of 20 hours per week.
 Graduate Assistants will be expected to work from the Monday before classes begin to the 15th of December, May or August, depending on the semester of appointment, except when the University is closed.
-King Fahd Center funded graduate assistants will be assigned research and/or teaching in keeping with the specific needs and procedures of their home department, and with the advisement of the King Fahd Center.
+King Fahd Center funded graduate assistants will be assigned research and/or teaching under the direct supervision of their faculty advisor, in coordination with their home departments and the King Fahd Center.